Espiego/Crypcur/README.md

 CrypCur: A Simple Cryptocurrency on Blockchain
 This repository contains a complete cryptocurrency project named CrypCur, built with Python.
-It demonstrates core concepts of blockchain and cryptocurrency creation, including block mining, transaction handling, and blockchain validation.
-This project provides a strong foundation for further development in the blockchain space.

 Table of Contents
 Project Overview